botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 new write functions will fail, this value is also cached, so it won't be detected immediately when you go above nor immediately when you're under again.

-Patterns are basic PostgreSQL patterns, not RegEx: An underscore `(_)` matches any single character; a percent sign `(%)` matches any sequence of zero or more characters.
+Patterns are basic PostgreSQL patterns, not RegEx: An underscore `_` matches any single character; a percent sign `%` matches any sequence of zero or more characters.

-Keys can be max 256 bytes long and has to be strings or numbers.
-Values can be anything, but if their serialized representation exceeds 100kB a `short write` error gets raised.
+Keys can be at most 256 bytes long and has to be strings or numbers.
+Values can be anything, but if their serialized representation exceeds 100 kB a `short write` error is raised.

-You can just pass a `userID`of 0 to make it global (or any other number, but 0 is safe).
+You can just pass a `userID` of 0 to make it global (or any other number, but 0 is safe).

 There can be 10 database interactions per CC, out of which dbTop/BottomEntries, dbCount, dbGetPattern, and dbDelMultiple may only be run twice.
 (50,10 for premium users).